- Lots of servers

 VPNs are also commonly used to unblock geo-restricted content, whether that’s local versions of Netflix or BBC iPlayer from outside the UK.

-premium VPNs can do both with ease, but how does PureVPN stack up to the competition in other areas?
+Most premium VPNs can do both with ease, but how does PureVPN stack up to the competition in other areas?
 As it turns out, the experience varies significantly depending on the device you’re using.

 Features & apps